ebp-nor/genome-assembly-workshop-2022/07_BUSCO.md

 ```

 Create a new directory in your work area named `BUSCO`.
-Make a new `run.sh` file with `nano run.sh`, and copy the code above into that file.
-To run the script, use the code below:
+Make a new `run.sh` file with `nano run.sh`, and copy the code below into that file:

 ```
 ln -s path/to/assembly_hap1.fasta .